Why is this surgery done?

 How is aneurysm clipping/reconstruction done?

 Your surgery will be done using a general anesthetic.
 A small strip of your hair will be shaved over the area of the planned incision.
 Most often, this is just behind your hairline.
 A window is made in your bone.
 It is replaced at the end of surgery.
 Aneurysms occur in common locations on the arteries that course over the surface of your brain.
 Surgery usually takes place in the spinal fluid space between your skull and brain surface.
 Using a very high-powered surgical microscope, an aneurysm clip is placed across the bottom of your aneurysm to seal it.
 This keeps it from filling with blood, and it reforms the wall of the artery.
 The aneurysm clip resembles a miniature clothespin.
-It is usually made of titanium so it will not interfere with any future brain scans such as a CT or MRI .
+It is usually made of titanium so it will not interfere with any future brain scans such as a or .

 What are my risks?
 What are common complications?